Introduction

 {

-using (var connection = new NpgsqlConnection(this.testcontainers.ConnectionString))
+using var connection = new NpgsqlConnection(_postgreSqlContainer.GetConnectionString());

-using (var command = new NpgsqlCommand())
+using var command = new NpgsqlCommand();

 connection.Open();